HeliaMh98/clean-vehicle-policy-analysis/README.md

 ### Running the Pipeline

 First, download and prepare data by following the instructions in [`data/README.md`](data/README.md).
-Then run notebooks in order (01 → 04), or use individual scripts:
+Then run the scripts directly:

 ```bash
 # LLM classification only